 At the moment, Data Cruncher offers a set of predefined libraries curated by Seven Bridges bioinformaticians, which are automatically available every time an analysis is started.
+The list of available libraries depends on the environment you are using (JupyterLab or RStudio) and the selected environment setup (set of preinstalled libraries that is available each time an analysis is started).
+Both of these settings are selected in the analysis creation wizard and cannot be changed once the analysis has been created.

-The libraries are installed using conda, as Data Cruncher supports multiple programming languages and conda is a language-agnostic package manager.
+All available environment setups also contain sevenbridges-python and sevenbridges-r API libraries, as well as htop and openvpn as general-purpose tools.
+The libraries are installed using conda, as JupyterLab supports multiple programming languages and conda is a language-agnostic package manager.
 You can also install libraries directly from the notebook and use them during the execution of your analysis.
 For optimal performance and avoidance of potential conflicts, we recommend using conda when installing libraries within your analyses.
 However, unlike default libraries, libraries installed in that way will not be automatically available next time the analysis is started.